MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 **Design considerations:**

-- Multiple Azure AD tenants can function in the same enrollment.
+- Multiple Azure AD tenants can function in the same enrolment.

 **Design recommendations:**